 The third line within this stanza brings into the idea of liberation, ‘set me free.’
 Here, the speaker suggests that his complete devotion to love has emancipated him.
 Perhaps his total physical liberation is another reason why he finds it hard to speak.
 This point is a slight contradiction, being left to interpretation.
 Yet, I would argue that he finds so much happiness in his love that he has experienced a sort of emotional awakening – transcending that which he was before.

 The two first lines in this poem present two contrasting attempts at communication.
 Within the first, the speaker has ‘verse’ ready to be spoken.
-Yet, still he finds this too ‘dressed up’ and won’t speak his sentiments.
+Yet, still, he finds this too ‘dressed up’ and won’t speak his sentiments.
 The second is the opposite, with his ‘glibness’ being taken away.
 Glibness in speech is insincere and surface level.
-The speaker is saying that he cannot express himself, neither in grandeur nor in colloquialism.
+The speaker is saying that he cannot express himself, in either grandeur or in colloquialism.

-It is in this moment that the core idea of the poem is suggested.
+It is at this moment that the core idea of the poem is suggested.
 Perhaps when all words have failed, it is only actions that can connect us.

 About the John Wain

 Born in 1925, John Wain spent the majority of his life as an academic.
-Teaching in both Reading and Oxford university over the span of almost 30 years.
-He published 7 collections of poetry and is renown for his wit and cleverness.
-During the 1950’s he became a part of the poetry group known as ‘The Movement’, which prided itself of the inclusion of the everyday experience.
+Teaching in both Reading and Oxford University over a span of almost 30 years.
+He published 7 collections of poetry and is renowned for his wit and cleverness.
+During the 1950’s he became a part of the poetry group known as ‘The Movement’, which prided itself on the inclusion of the everyday experience.
 The movement was a rejection of imagistic poetry written both authors such as T.S.
-Eliot, W.H.Auden and Ezra Pound.
+Eliot, W.H.Auden, and Ezra Pound.
 Another poet closely related to John Wain within ‘The Movement’ was Philip Larkin.